 Research Interests: Foundation Models, Reinforcement Learning, Robotics, 3D Vision.

-Current Applications: Self-Driving Labs, Surgical Robotics, Personal Robotics.
+Current Applications: Self-Driving Labs, Surgical Robotics, Manufacturing.

 News